boot-clj/boot/README.md

     # invoke the :foo task and then the :bar task
     $ boot foo bar

+    # invoke the :foo task with arguments "bar" and "baz" and then the :baf task
+    $ boot [foo bar baz] baf

 You can test boot without installing it by running it via `lein run` in this directory, e.g.: